Urban Shalom and the People of God

-- (level 2) Demonstrate a theological and practice-oriented understanding of the unique role that Christian mission can play in the transformation of local places in cities.
+- (second level) Demonstrate a theological and practice-oriented understanding of the unique role that Christian mission can play in the transformation of local places in cities.

-- (postgraduate) Demonstrate a capacity to examine a particular context of urban life in the light of God’s Shalom.
+- (postgraduate) Critically analyse a particular context of urban life in the light of God’s Shalom.

 Pre-requisites: level one – nil; level two – 15 points in field D; postgraduate – nil.